 While family therapy is a wonderful addition to individual therapy for addiction recovery, you may not convince loved ones to participate.
 In these situations, group therapy can be especially beneficial as you build a support system with others determined to stay sober.

 Structured Family Recovery in Denver, Colorado

 Addiction recovery can be challenging for family members to understand.
 A therapist can help.
-If someone in your family is struggling with addiction and looking for support in the Denver Metro area, Mile High Recovery can help.
+If someone in your family is struggling with addiction and looking for support in the Denver Metro area, Mile High Recovery Center can help.
 Our comprehensive programs include:

 - Partial hospitalization

 - Tiered recovery programs